 By Jennifer Bulandr

-We are excited to announce that leading mobile game, Plague Inc., is working with the PFF to raise disease awareness for Global Pulmonary Fibrosis Awareness Day.
-In partnership with the game’s developer, the PFF has created an in-game news message about pulmonary fibrosis that directs players to our website for further information.
+Last year, leading mobile game, Plague Inc., worked with the PFF to raise disease awareness for Global Pulmonary Fibrosis Awareness Day.
+In partnership with the game’s developer, the PFF created an in-game news message about pulmonary fibrosis directing players to our website for further information.

 In Plague Inc., players attempt to create pathogens capable of causing a global pandemic.
 Despite this dark premise, the game has been praised by educators and scientists for its ability to engage and educate players about the complex issues surrounding disease treatments and cures.